Image

 Client Opportunities & Recruitment Support where required

-We help our students to get internships not only at law firms and chambers but also with rising startups in diverse sectors.
+• Diverse Internships: Support in securing internships not only in law firms and chambers but also with innovative startups across various sectors.

 Industry Academia Panel